-Figure 3.
-Overlap of the diamagnetic HSQCs (red) and paramagnetic-tailored N-IR-HSQC-AP (positive peaks: black/negative: green) for the oxidized (a) and reduced (b) forms of mitoNEET. (c) Overlap of diamagnetic (red) and paramagnetism-tailored (green) CON experiments for the reduced state of mitoNEET.
+Figure 3: Overlap of the diamagnetic HSQCs (red) and paramagnetic tailored N-IR-HSQC-AP (positive peaks: black/negative: green) for the oxidized (a) and reduced (b) forms of mitoNEET. (c): Overlap of diamagnetic (red) and paramagnetism tailored (green) CON experiments for the reduced state of mitoNEET.
 Peaks labeled with asterisks are those that are observed only in the paramagnetic-tailored experiments.
 Peaks observed but not assigned are labeled with X. Red-colored assignments refer to signals that are only barely detectable in the diamagnetic experiments and could be sequentially assigned only in the paramagnetic-tailored experiments.

-4.2.3 C detection experiments
+4.2.3 C Detection experiments

 C direct detection is nowadays a well-established experimental approach, particularly useful for paramagnetic systems (Arnesano et al., 2003; Bermel et al., 2006; Bertini et al., 2005; Kostic et al., 2002; Machonkin et al., 2002).
-The CON experiment is used as a protein fingerprint, complementary or alternative to N HSQC when the protein is unstructured (Ab et al., 2006; Brutscher et al., 2015; Contreras-Martos et al., 2017) or proline-rich or paramagnetic (Balayssac et al., 2006; Mori et al., 2010), like the present case.
+The CON experiment is used as a protein fingerprint, complementary or alternative to N HSQC when the protein is unstructured (Ab et al., 2006; Brutscher et al., 2015; Contreras-Martos et al., 2017), or proline-rich or paramagnetic (Balayssac et al., 2006; Mori et al., 2010), like the present case.
 We used the reduced form of mitoNEET as a test system to assess the performances of C detection.
-Unlike the previously discussed N HSQC experiment, the virtual decoupling of the J C $\alpha$ -C' with an IPAP scheme before C' direct detection does not allow the straightforward optimization of the CON experiment acquired in the antiphase mode.
-Therefore, we maintained the same CON pulse sequence used for the diamagnetic experiment and optimized the length of the C'/N INEPT delay according to relaxation-weighted transfer functions, as shown in Fig. A3 in Appendix A. For relaxation rates of the $C'{v}N{z}$ coherence faster than $10 \,\mathrm{s}^{-1}$ , the efficiency of the transfer is significantly affected and the decrease in the C'/N INEPT delay becomes mandatory.
-However, decreasing the delay below 9 ms gives rise to incomplete decoupling of the J C $\alpha$ -C' doublet, and a compromised setup has to be taken.
-In the CON experiment recorded under standard conditions we observed 49 C'-N correlations, and 43 of them were assigned.
-When the experiment was optimized for paramagnetic systems, 13 additional C'-N correlations were observed (Fig. 3c).
-Therefore, the use of a C direct-detected experiment gives better results than the N IR HSQC-AP, in which only six paramagnetic HN peaks were observed because the signal intensity is modulated by H relaxation.
-The observed signals account for an estimated blind sphere of 6.5 Å from the nearest iron ion, smaller than that observed with the IR-HSQC-AP experiments.
+Unlike the previously discussed N HSQC experiment, the virtual decoupling of the J Cα-C' with an IPAP scheme before C' direct detection does not allow the straightforward optimization of the CON experiment acquired in the antiphase mode.
+Therefore, we maintained the same CON pulse sequence used for the diamagnetic experiment and optimized the length of the C'/N INEPT delay according to relaxation-weighted transfer functions, as shown in figure A3 in Appendix A. For relaxation rates of the C'yNz coherence faster than $10 \text{ s}^{-1}$ , the efficiency of the transfer is significantly affected and the decrease of the C'/N INEPT delay becomes mandatory.
+However, decreasing the delay below 9 ms give rise to incomplete decoupling of the ${}^{1}J$ C $\alpha$ -C' doublet and a compromised solutionset up has to -must be taken.
+In the CON experiment recorded under standard conditions we observed 49 C'-N correlations and 43 of them were assigned.
+When the experiment was optimized for paramagnetic systems, 13 additional C'-N correlations were observed (Figure 3C).
+Therefore, the use of a ${}^{13}$ C direct detected experiment gives better results than the ${}^{15}$ N IR HSQC-AP, in which only 6 paramagnetic HN peaks were observed because the signal intensity is modulated by ${}^{1}$ H relaxation.
+The observed signals account for an estimated blind sphere of 6.5 Å from the nearest iron ion, smaller than that observed with the IR-HSOC-AP experiments.